Southern India

 Day 9:

-Birding in the sholas (high altitude montane forests) and grasslands, mainly from the roadside in search of Nilgiri Pipit, Painted Bush Quail, Nilgiri Wood Pigeon, Black-and-orange Flycatcher, Kerala Laughingthrush, Malabar Whistling-thrush, Nilgiri Flycatcher and White-bellied Bush Robin.
-If we have succeeded with all of those targets then in the afternoon, a relatively steep walk up above the treeline gives us our one shot at the incredibly elusive Broad-tailed Grassbird, a monsoon-singer.
+Birding in the sholas (high altitude montane forests) and grasslands, mainly from the roadside in search of Nilgiri Pipit, Painted Bush Quail, Nilgiri Wood Pigeon, Black-and-orange Flycatcher, Kerala Laughingthrush, Malabar Whistling-thrush, Nilgiri Flycatcher and White-bellied Sholakili.
+If we have succeeded with all of those targets then in the afternoon, a relatively steep walk up above the treeline gives us our one shot at the incredibly elusive Broad-tailed Grassbird, a monsoon-singer– though we’ve not done this for several years!
 Night at Munnar.

 Day 10:

 Winding our way down the hillside gives us our one shot at Yellow-throated Bulbul, along with Blue-faced Malkoha and Jungle Prinia.
-Following on from here, we arrive in Kumily for lunch (90km / 2 hours).
-Afternoon visit to the fabulous Periyar Tiger Reserve to concentrate on locating the difficult Wynaad’s Laughingthrush, with a supporting cast that could include Rufous Babbler, White-bellied Treepie, Indian Spinetail, Loten’s Sunbird and Heart-spotted Woodpecker, in this bird-rich area.
+Following on from here, we arrive in Kumily for lunch.
+Afternoon visit to the fabulous Periyar Tiger Reserve to concentrate on locating the difficult Wynaad Laughingthrush, with a supporting cast that could include Rufous Babbler, White-bellied Treepie, Indian Spinetail, Loten’s Sunbird and Heart-spotted Woodpecker, in this bird-rich area.
 Night at Kumily.

 Day 11: